itsKarad/NetworkingProject/README.md

 - Asking for name of the user before connection so that the server can know more information of client, and also for better messaging experience.

 ## Working Demo
+- GIF clearly demonstrates that the server is able to communicate with 2 clients.
+After the second client terminates the chat, the server goes back to communicate with the first client.

 ![Wokring demo GIF](demo.gif)